doctrine-extensions/DoctrineExtensions/doc/sortable.md

 - Automatic handling of position index
 - Group entity ordering by one or more fields
 - Can be nested with other behaviors
-- Annotation, Attribute, Yaml and Xml mapping support for extensions
+- Annotation, Attribute and Xml mapping support for extensions

 Contents:
 - [Setup and autoloading](#setup-and-autoloading)